ligato/docs/docs/plugins/vpp-plugins.md

 - If the Unix domain socket path is defined in the startup config, the path `must exist`.
 Otherwise, VPP will fail to start.

+---

 ## ACL Plugin

 Access Control Lists (ACL) filter network traffic by controlling whether packets are forwarded (permitted) or blocked (deny) at the router’s interfaces based on the criteria specified in the access list.

+**References**

+- [ACL proto][acl-proto]
+- [ACL model][acl-model]

 The VPP agent ACL plugin uses the binary API of the VPP (data plane) ACL plugin.
 The version of the VPP ACL plugin is displayed at VPP agent startup.
 Every ACL consists of  `match` rules that classify the packets to be acted upon, and  `action` rules (actions) to be applied to those packets.
-The ACL is defined in the [ACL model][acl-model].

 The VPP agent defines an access list with a unique name.
 VPP generates an index, but the association is under the purview of the VPP agent.
 Every ACL must contain match rules, and action rules.